jrecchia1029/modern-networks/docs/network-automation/fundamentals/fundamentals.md

 <p style="text-align: center;"><a href="https://aristanetworks.github.io/avd-workshops/">Arista Networks Automation Fundamentals Workshop</a></p>

-The whole workshop does take about a day to complete but it's a great resource for beginners looking to get serious with network automation.
+The whole workshop takes about a day to complete but it's a great resource for beginners looking to get serious with network automation.